Premium Leather iPad Pro 11 Case

 MS: It's much harder.
 When you have less of something, it's harder.
 If you think about architecture, what architect doesn't want more space, more land, to design in and around?

-Typically, in creative situations, as things get reduced, so do you options.
+Typically, in creative situations, as things get reduced, so do your options.
 That's the challenge.
-The task of reducing the size at the same time you're trying to keep the beauty intact was the biggest challenge when I sat down to design the new leather 11 folio case.
+The task of reducing the size at the same time you're trying to keep the beauty intact was the biggest challenge when I sat down to design the new genuine leather 11 folio.

-Creating the New Leather iPad Pro 11 Case
+Creating a Hi-End Leather iPad Pro 11 Case

 JKD: Specifically, what issues do you have to address due to the smaller size?